kubewarden/docs/docs/writing-policies/rust/05-mutation-policy.md

+---
+sidebar_label: "Creating a new mutation policy"
+title: ""
+---

 # Creating a new mutation policy

 Mutating policies are similar to validating ones, but have also the ability to mutate an